twoBirds/twobirds-core/README.md

 An instance of the class will be created and attached to the DOM node.

 If the corresponding class doesnt exist in the repository, on-demand loading is performed.

+So, if the 'app.Body' class does not exist (window.app.Body), the system will look it up under this URL: /app/Body.js

 ### tb() Selector and inner structure example